syncfusion-content/blazor-docs/blazor/ai-assistview/templates.md

 ## Response item template

 You can use the `ResponseItemTemplate` tag directive to customize response items within the AI AssistView.
-The template context includes the `prompt`, `response`, `index`, `toolbarItems` and `output` items.
+The template context includes the `Prompt`, `Response`, `Index`, `ToolbarItems` and `Output` items.

 ```cshtml